Jeff Cannell, Lead Pastor

 discernment, learning and mutual support.
 She is the mother of one energetic toddler, works part time as a legal assistant, and is the founder and owner of Dabble & Stitch, a local crafting community and fabric shop.
 She loves to make things, figure out how to do new things, and teach other people to do the same.

-Dan Heck, Pastoral Assistant
+Dan Heck, Assistant Pastor

 Areas of Focus: Homeless Ministry, Spiritual Companionship & Direction, Kids and Youth Ministry, Sunday Morning Service